szabogabor91/gimlet-website/src/gimletd/concepts.md

 # Concepts

-GimletD builds on the concepts, conventions and workflows that Gimlet CLI introduced and extends it with a centralized approach for managing releases.
+GimletD builds on the concepts, conventions and workflows that Gimlet CLI introduced and extends them with a centralized approach for managing releases.

 ## Rational